 Execute the following command to open the crontab editor:

 Add the following lines to the crontab file and save it:

-NOTE: If adding one or more domains to an existing certificate, remember to also update the /etc/lego/renew-certificate.sh script to include the additional domain name(s) in the lego command.
+NOTE: If renewing multiple domains, remember to update the /opt/bitnami/letsencrypt/renew-certificate.sh script to include the additional domain name(s) in the lego command.

 To learn more about the topics discussed in this guide, consider visiting the following links: